-8These estimates are reproduced from Maitra (2017).
+&lt;sup>9These estimates are reproduced from Maitra (2017).

-$^{{}^{9}}LR$ tests (Greene (2002)) are used to determine the number of classes for each sample.
+$^{10}$ LR tests (Greene (2002)) are used to determine the number of classes for each sample.

 1-2.
 First, mixture models do very well in explaining durable ownership data in urban and rural India over three periods of time.
-This suggests that there are natural clusters in the data representing total durables in a household, which are captured by the mixture model, sometimes with 3 components and sometimes with 2 or 4.
+This suggests that there are natural clusters in the data representing total durable counts in a household, which are captured by the mixture model, sometimes with 3 components and sometimes with 2 or 4.
 Second, there appears to be a steady state in class definitions in urban India, suggested by the very similar class definitions obtained therein in the first and third years.
-Finally, there is a similarity in class definitions across urban and rural India in the final year, suggesting easing of some barrier between the two sectors over the time considered.
+Third, there is a similarity in class definitions across urban and rural India in the final year, suggesting easing of some barrier between the two sectors over the time considered.
+Finally, the consistent structure of classes we obtain across time and sector suggest that clusters in durable ownership are unlikely to be a purely cosmetic feature of the data - driven, for example, by the discreteness of durable counts - and are instead linked to a deeper, more fundamental process of wealth generation and decision making in households.

-The observations above lead to three pertinent questions.
-Why are there clear clusters (or classes) in durable ownership patterns?
-What determines the existence of 2 versus 3 or 4 classes of durable ownership?
-Finally, what factors could determine a 'steady state' pattern of durable ownership that persists over time, despite temporary displacement?
+The observations above lead to three immediate questions.
+What feature of the underlying wealth generation process could generate clusters (or classes) in durable ownership patterns?
+What determines the existence of 3 versus 2 or 4 classes of durable ownership?
+Finally, what factors could determine a 'steady state' pattern of durable ownership that persists over time, despite displacement?